sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

     java edu.virginia.cs.commandline.HelloWho name
 ```

-This better error message is more useful to the user.
+This error message is better because it is more useful to the user.
 The stacktrace we had earlier implies that the programmer
 has a bug in their code, and that is how the user will interpret it very often.
-This error message makes it clear
+Our new error message makes it clear
-that the error was actually a *user error*, and the user can correct their mistake.
+that the error was actually a *user error*, and tells the user how to correct their mistake.

 ## Numeric Arguments

 Example: [HelloNTimes.java](https://github.com/sde-coursepack/commandline/blob/main/src/main/java/edu/virginia/cs/commandline/HelloNTimes.java)

 The HelloNTimes program takes in a number via command line and prints "Hello" that many times.
 Example: